mathren/zeta_oph/README.md

 J1932+1059) their parent association is probably Upper Scorpio in Sco OB1 which is likely to be slightly sub-solar Z based on the precision fitting of pre-MS asteroseismology of one star by [Murphy et al. 20](https://ui.adsabs.harvard.edu/abs/2020arXiv201111821M/abstract).
-Indeed, Z lower than Zsun is required to fit the temperature required by Villamariz & Herrero 2001
+Indeed, Z lower than Zsun is required to fit the temperature required by Villamariz & Herrero 2005.

+## Computational notes

+Right now MESA evolves a binary until the donor's He core depletion.
+If one wants to finish the evolution of the accretor, you should run it separately as a single star (to avoid the difficult computation of the very late phases for the donor to be the bottleneck).
+MESA saves a model that can be used as initial condition for this, alternatively one can use a photo.
+Preliminary tests show this is equivalent.